restimel/insideWeCube/README.md

 ## Browser compatibility

 As many HTML5/CSS3 features have been used in InsideWeCube application, it only runs correctly on modern browser.
 It works on last version of Chrome, Opera, Safari and Firefox.
-It has not been tested on Internet Explorer but should work from version 10 (and does not work on version 9).
+It has not been tested on Internet Explorer but should work from version 10 (and does not work on version 9 and earlier).

 ## How to install